Nishesh07/Data-Analytics-Proj/README.md

 # Data-Analytics-Proj
-Using Python libraries to clean movies data
+Using Python libraries to clean movies data and find correlation between the budget and gross value